aboutcode-org/dejacode/docs/howto-3.rst

 Replace ``{uuid}`` with the unique identifier of your product.

-You can also provide your prefered CycloneDX spec version using the ``spec_version`` query argument such as: ``/api/v2/products/{uuid}/cyclonedx_sbom/?spec_version=1.6``
+You can also provide your preferred CycloneDX spec version using the ``spec_version`` query argument such as: ``/api/v2/products/{uuid}/cyclonedx_sbom/?spec_version=1.6``